Here's YOUR chance to interview David Walliams with Radio Times

 Here’s YOUR chance to interview David Walliams with Radio Times

-Radio Times is offering 12 children to quiz the children's author and Britain's Got Talent judge
+Radio Times is offering 12 children the chance to quiz the children's author and Britain's Got Talent judge

 Fancy the chance to meet and interview award-winning author, actor and sketch show comedian David Walliams?